rishigoutam/pandoc-converter/README.md

-# NYC Data Science Academy blogs
+# Blog Posts
+Create html blog posts from markdown files using pandoc

-This contains blog posts for [NYC Data Science](https://nycdatascience.com/blog/)
+This repo contains blog posts posted on [NYC Data Science](https://nycdatascience.com/blog/) as well as personal articles